 Platforms also exist to show popular hashtags in any given industry, such as:

-Before adding a hashtag to your shortlist, double check that it’s not prohibited by Instagram’s policies and guidelines.
-Unexpected terms like #adulting and #beautyblogger, and #pushup are all banned by Instagram.
+Before adding a hashtag, double check that it’s not prohibited by Instagram’s policies and guidelines.
+Unexpected terms like #adulting, #beautyblogger, and #pushups are banned by Instagram due to misuse.
 Using them in your affiliate content could result in a shadowban, or blocking content without notification.

 - Profile activity.
-If you’re pointing followers toward a link aggregation tool, check how many people click the link from your bio.
+If you’re pointing followers toward a link roundup, check how many people click the link from your bio.

 - Engagement rate.
-Evaluate this by affiliate product on offer, type of content, and format.
+Evaluate this by affiliate product offering, type of content, and format.
 If tutorial-based Instagram Stories have a higher engagement rate than standard grid posts, prioritize them going forward.

 Instagram is constantly evolving its platform to be more creator-friendly.
 That’s great news for affiliate marketers using the social media network as a tool to generate extra income.

-Start on the right foot by immediately switching to a creator account, securing affiliate partners, and building your influence.
+Start your Instagram affiliate marketing journey by switching to a creator account, securing affiliate partners, and building your influence.
 Only then can you begin promoting affiliate products in a way that encourages followers to buy.